Why Sunrun Inc. (RUN) Is An Unattractive Stock Today

-Looking at the current readings for Sunrun Inc., the two-week RSI stands at 38.84.
-This figure suggests that RUN stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current RUN readings is similarly very revealing as it has a stochastic reading of 46.13% at this stage.
-This figure means that RUN share price today is being neutral.
+Looking at the current readings for Sunrun Inc., the two-week RSI stands at 25.35.
+This figure suggests that RUN stock, for now, is overbought, meaning that the shares are not stable in terms of price movement.
+The stochastic readings, on the other hand, based on the current RUN readings is similarly very revealing as it has a stochastic reading of 8.16% at this stage.
+This figure means that RUN share price today is being overbought.

-Technical chart claims that Sunrun Inc. (RUN) would settle between $20.94/share to $21.65/share level.
-However, if the stock price goes below the $19.6 mark, then the market for Sunrun Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $18.97 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.24.
+Technical chart claims that Sunrun Inc. (RUN) would settle between $16.17/share to $17.29/share level.
+However, if the stock price goes below the $14.07 mark, then the market for Sunrun Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $13.09 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -3.21.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at KeyBanc Capital Markets lowered their recommendation on shares of RUN from Overweight to Sector Weight in their opinion released on February 19.
 JP Morgan, analysts launched coverage of Sunrun Inc. (NASDAQ:RUN) stock with a Overweight recommendation, according to their flash note issued to investors on January 16.
 Analysts at KeyBanc Capital Markets, made their first call for the equity with a Overweight recommendation, according to a research note that dated back to August 20.